bjarnig/PlotLib/README.md

 # PlotLib

-Plots for the things SuperCollider does not draw by itself: bifurcation diagrams, phase portraits, histograms, a live event scatter, a level meter and a spectrum analyser.
+Various plots for SuperCollider: bifurcation diagrams, phase portraits, histograms, a live event scatter, a level meter and a spectrum analyser.

 ![bifurcation diagram of the logistic map](images/bifurcation.png)